-One of the most common points of tension in family law is child custody.
-Arrangements for your children can be made by agreement or court order.
-Our child custody lawyers can guide you through your parenting and custody dispute to help protect the best interests of your children.
+A contentious issue relevant to family law is child custody.
+Making arrangements for your children in the event of family separation can be stressful and difficult.
+Generally, arrangements for your children can be made by agreement or Court Order.
+Our child custody lawyers can guide you through your parenting and custody dispute so that the best interests of your children are protected.

 When can I apply for a parenting Order?

-The process of family dispute resolution allows you and your ex-partner to negotiate a careful arrangement for your children following separation.
-Your child custody rights is therefore very important.
+Undertaking the process of FDR allows you and your ex-partner to negotiate a careful arrangement for your children after separation.
+Therefore, your child custody rights are immensely important.